razvii22/bakery-wiki-skeleton/README.md

 You may also want to set your website URL to your pages url:
 ![Something has gone wrong.](assets/images/use_pages_site.png)
 so it's easily accesible.
 If everything compiled correctly, you should see this exact file rendered as the index of your site!
-If so, you can move on to the next step, if not, please open an issue at https://github.com/razvii22/bakery-wiki-skeleton/issues/new and I will do my best to help.
+If so, you can move on to the next step, if not, please open an issue at [our issue tracker](https://github.com/razvii22/bakery-wiki-skeleton/issues/new) and I will do my best to help.

 ## Setup
 Navigate to your new repository's `config.yml` file, you will want to configure this a bit.